Experience St. Luke's, Experience Idaho

 For a career in the health care field, there is simply no better choice in Idaho than St. Luke’s.
-We are the state’s largest private employer, with more than 10,000 employees and a medical staff of more than 1,000 physicians.
+We are the state’s largest private employer, with nearly 12,000 employees and a medical staff of more than 1,300 physicians.
 We are Idaho’s largest and fastest-growing health care organization, and its only locally-owned, full service, not-for-profit health system.

 St. Luke’s enjoys an outstanding reputation both as a quality employer and a superior health care organization.
 We are proud of our people who deliver skilled, compassionate care every day, and strive to add to our team only those individuals who will continue in the same tradition of excellence.
 On average, St. Luke’s hires only one out of every 23 applicants.
 This rigor is intentional.
 When you join St. Luke’s, you are joining one of the finest health care organizations in the nation.

 - St. Luke’s Boise, our 403-bed tertiary medical center

 - St. Luke’s Meridian, a rapidly growing, 165-bed hospital

 - St. Luke’s Wood River, a critical access hospital in the Sun Valley area